stroiman/fspec/Readme.markdown

 ## Extending Test Context ##

 Common test functionality can be created by writing extensions to the TestContext type.
-E.g. here, where FSpec is used to test a typical C# dependency injection architectural project.
+E.g. here, where FSpec is used to test a C# project following a typical dependency injection architecture.

 ```fsharp
 module MyApplicationSpecs.TestHelpers